dataesr/bso-publications/doc/bso.md

 ### 3.1.3 Open access dynamics and publishers policies

 The global publishing landscape is extremely diverse.
 There are about 12,000 scientific publishers around the world, each with a different history.
 They may be commercial or not-for-profit, national or multinational publishing companies, scholarly societies, university presses with public status, etc. Some actors have chosen to publish in open access from the start, while others have more or less strongly and recently engaged in a transition towards open access, with various models.
 There is a shared tendency to publish more and more in open access.
 We are not measuring here the open access rate of French publishers, but of the publishers in which French researchers publish.
-Nor do we measure the gradual reduction in the duration of mobile barriers.
+Nor do we measure the gradual reduction in the duration of moving barriers.

 For each year of observation since 2018, the graph represents the share of scientific publications in France published during the previous year that are made available in open access by their publisher.
 Some of these publications may be simultaneously available in an open archive.
 On the other hand, publications that are only available via an open archive are not taken into account.
 Thus, in 2021, 44% of scientific publications in France released in 2020 were made available in open access by their publisher (figure 16).